wp-plugins/pinpoll/readme.txt

 = 1.0.1 =
 * Tested an upgraded for 3.8.2 compatibility

+= 1.0.2 =
+* Tested an upgraded for 3.9 compatibility

 == Upgrade Notice ==
 * This is the very first version, we keep improving the widget on a regular basis - stay tuned!